 Saunas can be made from a variety of different woods, including pine, basswood, and eucalyptus.

-But when it comes to the best, there are two clear contenders: cedar and hemlock.
+But when it comes to the best, there are three clear contenders: Cedar, Hemlock, and Canadian Aspen.

-Also known as Pacific Cedar, or Giant Cedar, Western red cedar is one of the best possible options for infrared saunas.
-Its beautiful red color offers an immediately relaxing feel.
+Also known as Pacific Cedar, or Giant Cedar, Western Red Cedar is one of the best possible options for infrared saunas.
+Its beautiful red color, like in the Maxxus 3 Person Infrared Sauna, offers an immediately relaxing feel.
 It's resistant to fungus, and won't swell or crack.

 Cedar also offers great insulation.
 It's used in many of the best infrared saunas, and is popular for outdoor saunas.
 The surface of your infrared sauna will stay cool, even while the heating panels raise your body's core temperature.

-Hemlock offers that minimalistic, natural Scandinavian look that is so synonymous with the essence of hygge.
+Hemlock offers a minimalistic, natural Scandinavian look synonymous with hygge's essence.
 (That means cozy).

-Not only is it beautiful to look at, it’s durable and, overall, an excellent choice.
+They're beautiful to look at, durable and, overall, excellent choices.